srkeshav/PubSubBQi/README.md

 Extensible
-Publisher can depend on a QueueProvider which can have any implementation underneath Publisher can have a list of Queues which can contain different data based on Content or Topic So, while adding data to a queue we can add data to a queue containing specific data type
+We can have asynchronous implemenations in real-world scenarios We can return bool/string while execution subscription or any other action to denote the progress of the method We can create named or typed implementations of the Publisher class Concurrent Dictionary can be used to make the implemenation thread-safe Publisher can depend on a QueueProvider which can have any implementation underneath Publisher can have a list of Queues which can contain different data based on Content or Topic So, while adding data to a queue we can add data to a queue containing specific data type